-Trump makes sinister threat to Democrats over indictments - latest updates
+Trump mulls waiving Georgia arraignment to avoid first televised court date – live

 Donald Trump mug shot

-Donald Trump issued a sinister warning to Democrats on Tuesday calling the criminal indictments against him a “new low in presidential politics” and repeating baseless claims that they amount to election interference and were pushed by President Joe Biden.
+Meanwhile another defendant Harrison Floyd has finally been released from prison on bond after spending the weekend in Fulton County Jail.

+As Mr Trump mulls his next steps in the case, he has continued to rail against his political rivals.

-The former president added: “To the Democrats, I say, ‘be careful what you wish for’.”
+On Tuesday, he issued a sinister warning on Truth Social: “To the Democrats, I say, ‘be careful what you wish for’.”

-Meanwhile, Ray Smith and Sidney Powell, once attorneys for Donald Trump around the 2020 campaign, have waived their arraignment and entered a plea of not guilty to all counts against them in the Fulton County 2020 election case.
-Mr Trump and the other 17 defendants are all expected to appear in court for their arraignment on 6 September.

-On Monday, former White House chief of staff Mark Meadows took the historic step of testifying about the allegations in court for the first time as he seeks to have the case moved to federal court.
-The judge has yet to issue a ruling.

-Also on Monday, a trial date was set for the federal 2020 election interference case brought by Special Counsel Jack Smith.
-Judge Tanya Chutkan said jury selection will begin on 4 March 2024, the day before the Super Tuesday primaries.
+On Monday, a trial date was set for 4 March 2024 in the federal 2020 election interference case – the day before the Super Tuesday primaries.

 How Trump administration officials are preparing for a second White House term